sasirajp/ecommerce/README.md

 ```

-## Design Decisions and trade-offs
+# Design Decisions and Trade-offs

+## 1. Backend Framework and Database
-1) Used FastAPI as BE framework & PostgresSQL as db
+- **Technology Used:** FastAPI as the backend framework & PostgreSQL as the database.
-    Trade-off
+- **Trade-offs:**
-        Pros - high performance framework and reliable db for structured data
+    - **Pros:** High-performance framework and a reliable database for structured data.
-        Cons - requires additional optimisation - connect db for each request is not optimal, need to implement connection pool.
+    - **Cons:** Requires additional optimization, as connecting to the database for each request is not optimal.
+A connection pool needs to be implemented.

-2) Used python's queue.Queue and threading for background scheduling
-    Trade-off
+## 2. Background Scheduling
+- **Technology Used:** Python's `queue.Queue` and threading.
+- **Trade-offs:**
-        Pros - python's queue is thread safe which is ideal for this scenario problem statement says to use in memory queue.
+    - **Pros:** Python's queue is thread-safe, making it ideal for this scenario where the problem statement specifies using an in-memory queue.
-        Cons - Will cause serious issue in distributed env, should be using redis Queue/Kafka
-3) Added worker threads to process orders
-   Trade-off
+    - **Cons:** In a distributed environment, this approach would cause serious issues.
+A better alternative would be using Redis Queue or Kafka for message handling.

+## 3. Worker Threads for Order Processing
+- **Trade-offs:**
-        pros - Keeps API responsive, as processing happens in background.
+    - **Pros:** Keeps the API responsive since processing happens in the background.
+    - **Cons:**
-        cons - For higher scalability, should be shifting to celery workers
+        - For higher scalability, the architecture should shift to Celery workers.
-               can also use master-slave architecture where slaves will process orders(for high scalability, mostly not required)
+        - A master-slave architecture can also be used, where slave nodes handle order processing (mostly unnecessary unless scaling significantly).

-4) Containerized Application for easy set up.
+## 4. Containerized Application
+- The application is containerized for easier setup and deployment.

+---

-## Assumptions
+# Assumptions
-1) each order goes through definite cycle PENDING -> PROCESSING -> COMPLETED (Added retry logic if order is stuck for more than 10 mins, only possible if application crashes while processing a order).
+1. Each order follows a definite cycle: `PENDING -> PROCESSING -> COMPLETED`.
+    - Retry logic is added if an order is stuck for more than 10 minutes (only possible if the application crashes while processing an order).
-2) Single server and 3 workers are efficient to handle rest service & order processing.
+2. A single server with three worker threads is efficient to handle REST service and order processing.
-3) Each Order will be processed between 2 and 7 seconds.
+3. Each order processing time ranges between 2 to 7 seconds.
-4) On crash of application, processing will start again for non completed order won't continue orders in the queue.
+4. On application crash, processing will restart for **non-completed orders**, but in-memory queue orders will not persist.
-5) Avg time is only required for completed orders only as per problem statement.
+5. **Average processing time is calculated only for completed orders**, as specified in the problem statement.